react-native-community/cli/docs/projects.md

 A path to a directory where iOS source files are located.
 In most cases, you shouldn't need to set it, unless you have multiple `Podfile` files in your project.

+#### project.ios.watchModeCommandParams

+Array of strings that will be passed to the `react-native run-ios` command when running in watch mode.

 #### project.ios.unstable_reactLegacyComponentNames